 International students are not required to submit SAT or ACT test scores when applying for admission.
 TOEFL scores are required if English is not the applicant’s first language.

 - 213 (computer version)

 - or an overall Band Score of 6.0 on the IELTS

 - or a grade of “C” or better on the General Certificate of Education (GCE) English exam

 Though not required, it is recommended that international students submit SAT I scores with their application for admission.
 The SAT exam is given in locations around the world several times a year.
 Students may obtain details of when the exam is administered and how to apply by contacting the nearest American Embassy or Consulate.
-Students should start planning a year in advance of the time they plan to begin studies at Goshen College to take the required TOEFL and SAT I exams and to prepare the other required documents for admission and financial aid consideration.
-SAT test scores may fulfill athletic eligibility so test scores are recommended for athletes.

-Students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.
+International students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.